 Brent’s defense attorney, Deanna Grant, proclaims that his client “made a terrible mistake but was not intoxicated when he got behind the wheel.”

-Grant attempted to discredit the testimony by suggesting that the vials may have been improperly stored, asking about Schwane’s credentials, testing equipment, additives used, and storage process.
+Grant attempted to discredit the testimony.
+He suggested that the vials may have been improperly stored.
+He asked about Schwane’s credentials, testing equipment, additives used, and storage process.
 However, Schwane dismissed the idea that the results were unreliable.
 He stated that “the tests met industry standards, the vials were properly stored and the equipment is not contaminated.”

 Police report document Brent’s blood alcohol level as 0.189, well above Texas’s legal limit of 0.08.
 “Brent told police he drank fewer than five [drinks].”

-According to prosecutors, however, Brent consumed much more than just five drinks, as night club receipts reveal that he “purchased cocktails with several shots of liquor in them and three bottles of Champagne.”
+According to prosecutors, however, Brent consumed much more than just five drinks.
+Night club receipts reveal that he “purchased cocktails with several shots of liquor in them and three bottles of Champagne.”

 The fatal car crash occurred on December 8, 2012.
-The two men had spent time at a Dallas club and prosecutors say that a drunken Brent was speeding at the wheel.
+The two men had spent time at a Dallas club and prosecutors say that following this a drunken Brent was speeding at the wheel.
 Brent is charged with intoxication manslaughter and manslaughter.
-The testimony provided by the toxicology expert regarding Brent’s blood alcohol level will be critical in the jury’s determination of whether Brent was intoxicated at the time of the accident.
+Accordingly, the testimony provided by the toxicology expert regarding Brent’s blood alcohol level will be critical in the jury’s determination of whether Brent was intoxicated at the time of the accident.
 If convicted, Brent could spend up to 20 years in jail.